 Proof.
 This turns out to be fairly simple.
 By the previous result we know that A and B lie on opposite sides of L. What can we say about C?
 If C does not lie on L, then it lies on one of the two sides of L. If C lies on the same side of L as A, then C and B lie on opposite sides of L, and therefore the line L and the segment (BC) have a point in common.
 On the other hand, if C lies on the same side of L as B, then C and A lie on opposite sides of L, and therefore the line L and the segment (AC) have a point in common.
-In every case one of the options in the conclusion is satisfied.
+In every case one of the options in the conclusion is satisfied.■

 We have tried to limit our discussion to results that will be needed at several points later in the course.
-Some additional results of a similar nature will be covered after we introduce angles and their interiors in the next section.
-One can also use the axioms in this section to prove a few results which are definitely less obvious or expected than the ones presented above.
-Here is an online reference:
+A few additional results of a similar nature will be covered after we introduce angles and their interiors in the next section.